 If you wish other WordPress users to come across and run your plugin, then the best approach is to upload your plugin onto WordPress.org.
 Therefore, a step-by-step tutorial about how to submit your plugin for approval follows.

-Create a ‘Read Me’ File for Your Plugin
+Make a ‘Read Me’ File for Your Plugin

-But first, you would need to make a readme.txt file for your plugin.
+Before proceeding, create a readme.txt file for your plugin.
 As the plugin gets uploaded, it will show on your WordPress page and a file with all additional required activities will automatically be supplied to the user.

 - Launch a simple text editor (for example, Notepad or Sublime Text) and then develop a new file.